All you need to know about IVF with Blastocyst Transfer Centres in New zealand

-The embryos can develop in an incubator up to the 5thday, called the blastocyst stage due to improved cell culture media (blastocyst culture) at IVF with Blastocyst Transfer Centres in Bangkok.
+The embryos can develop in an incubator up to the 5thday, called the blastocyst stage due to improved cell culture media (blastocyst culture) at IVF with Blastocyst Transfer Centres in New zealand.

-At IVF with Blastocyst Transfer Centres in Bangkok, IVF laboratory is proficient at blastocyst culture
+At IVF with Blastocyst Transfer Centres in New zealand, IVF laboratory is proficient at blastocyst culture

 - The IVF laboratory has advanced facilities and high-tech incubator therefore able to perform a day five-blastocyst transfer.